-Passports, citizenship and notarial services at the U.S. Consulate General Marseille will not be available from October 24 to November 1, 2016.
-Services will resume on November 2, 2016.
+U.S. Citizen Routine and Emergency Services at the U.S. Consulate General Marseille will NOT be available from February 26 – March 2, 2018.
 For any emergency travel, please look at the instructions on requesting an emergency appointment at our Embassy in Paris here, or contact us directly at 01-43-12-47-54.
 We apologize for any inconvenience this may cause.

 The Consulate General has five main areas of responsibility: